0000 Board Philosophy

 Plan Preparation

-self-assessment program will address the following six domains: 1) curriculum; 2) assessment policy and practice; 3) instruction; 4) school learning environment; 5) professional development policy and practices; and 6) leadership.
+The school improvement plan will be prepared utilizing a computerized self- assessment and improvement program selected by the Department.
+The self- assessment program will address the following six domains: 1) curriculum; 2)assessment policy and practice; 3) instruction; 4) school learning environment; 5) professional development policy and practices; and 6) leadership.

 The school improvement plan is to be prepared with the maximum feasible public participation of the community, including, as appropriate, interested individuals, teachers, parents, parent organizations, students, tribal groups, local government representatives, and other community groups.